manastech/testrail_rspec_formatter/README.md

 it is created.

-The recommended way to use this formatter is to set the run name to a project's version or tag, and only run it on release or deploy versions (using the disabeld configuration option).
+The recommended way to use this formatter is to set the run name to a project's version or tag, and only run it on release or deploy versions (using the disabled configuration option).

 ### Configuration